mostav02/me_cleaner_wiki/How-does-it-work?.md

 Before flashing the modified image you should understand the implications of such modification.
 First you should understand that this tool does not reimplement **anything**, it only wipes parts of a basic component of your processor, so keep in mind:
  * Currently `me_cleaner` **DOES NOT** work on platforms with Intel Boot Guard in `verified boot` mode, see [here](https://github.com/corna/me_cleaner/issues/6)
- * Bricking is likely to happen!
-Even if this tool has been tested with your system, it does not mean that this modification is safe, everything could go wrong.
-Of course you can always restore the original firmware with an external programmer and unbrick it (you do have a backup, don't you?).
+ * Even if this tool has been tested with your system, it does not mean that this modification is safe, so be prepared for a brick!
- * You are losing something.
-Intel ME doesn't only provides some services (that you may or may not use), but it also does low-level stuff (like silicon workaround, thermal management, fan control...).
-Most of these things are often controlled by something else, so they're not really needed, but who can be sure?
+ * Intel ME doesn't only provides some services (that you may or may not use), but it also does low-level stuff (like silicon workaround, thermal management, fan control...).
+Luckily, no user has reported any side effects so far.
- * Often the ME region is not writeable by software, therefore you usually need an external programmer
+ * Often the ME region is not writeable by software: in these cases you need an external programmer to write the modified firmware.

-If you have a motherboard with a socketed ROM chip you can test me_cleaner on a spare chip and leave the original one untouched.

-In any case you should dump the original firmware and keep it in a safe place, just in case you need to restore it with an external programmer in case of brick.
+Even if it sounds dangerous, once you have a valid backup of your ROM and a way to reprogram it (external flasher, dual BIOS...), you should be safe.

 ## Ok, I'm not scared, I want to try it!